 – Daphne du Maurier

 So begins the classic suspense novel Rebecca from the Rory Gilmore book list.
-It’s also the perfect addition to an Around the World Reading Challenge for the United Kingdom.
-Rebecca also happens to be on Netflix as a new adaptation!
+Rebecca also happens to have recently been adapted to film for the Netflix Book Club.
+(I enjoyed it!)

-It was a slow burn, but creepy and atmospheric.
-The main character is NOT Rebecca, whom the reader never meets.
-She’s a lower-class woman without a family, working as a servant, who meets and quickly marries a wealthy older widow who owns the swoon-worthy estate Manderley.
-Upon arrival, the “ghost” of his first wife, Rebecca, lingers in the memories of the staff, who loved her and constantly refer to her and how she did no wrong (we all know someone like that, don’t we?!).
+The main character is not Rebecca, whom the reader never meets.
+She’s a lower-class woman without a family, working as a servant.
+She meets and quickly marries a wealthy older widow who owns the swoon-worthy estate Manderley.
+Upon arrival, the “ghost” of his first wife, Rebecca, lingers in the memories of the staff, who loved her and still talk about her all the time.

 But, like all thrillers, there’s so much more to the story and the truth behind Rebecca‘s tragic death.